CalvetPierre/Nbody/README.md

 With some pratical examples : Retrograte movement of Mars, Solar system, stability of Lagrange points

-You will find in this repository a part of the work we did in Python with Jupiter-notebook (quite a raw code ^^)
+You will find in this repository a part of the work we did in Python with Jupiter-notebook

 Here are some result :